qub Protocol Specification

 cosigner_pubkey / cosigner_signature Independently signed over the same sig_input (see §9.7)

-drand_round, drand_chain_id, tlock_ciphertext, visibility Outer SealedQub fields, not inside the envelope — covered by their own structural invariants (round / chain consistency) but not by the author signature
+drand_chain_id, tlock_ciphertext, visibility Outer SealedQub fields, not inside the envelope — covered by their own structural invariants (round / chain consistency) but not by the author signature. (drand_round is now bound transitively via the qub_id preimage — see above.)

 Security implications of non-authenticated fields.